Creating a Blog: Creating a Shared, Online Diary for Use in Your Course (Movie, 02:19)

 Creating and Editing Blog Entries: Posting New Blog Entries within Your Course (Movie, 02:15)

 Instructors and users can create blog entries and other course members can make comments on the entries.
 As the instructor, you can use blog entries to provide structure for discussions on class topics and other issues.
-On the Blogs listing page, under each blog title, students can see if the blog belongs to a group, the course, or to individual students.
 Group blogs can be read by all course members, but to make an entry, the user must be a group member.

 Commenting on a Blog Entry: Providing Feedback on Blog Posts (Movie, 01:27)

 Because blogs are meant to be read by others, students can comment on one another’s blog entries, whether they belong to an individual, the course, or a group.
-As the instructor, you determine if comments can be made anonymously or deleted, and you can also delete any user’s comment by clicking the X. Comments cannot be edited after they are posted.
+Comments cannot be edited after they are posted.